AROMAeth/robo_code/catkin_ws/src/arducam_node/README.md

 ATTENTION: ONLY USE THIS SUDO MODE FOR LAUNCHING THE STUFF BUT NEVER FOR BUILDING ETC.

+# LOGGING

+rostopic pub /logging_topic std_msgs/String "true hallo"

+(1st argument tells if we want to start or end,...)

 # Description
 This is a further development of the ArduCAM USB Camera Shield which should yield to a ROS integrated version.
 Due to time issues, this is done here locally in our aroma repository.